ksriram25/ASRA/draft-sriram-sidrops-asra-verification-00.md

 Autonomous System Provider Authorization (ASPA) record authorizes provider ASes of a customer (subject) AS {{I-D.ietf-sidrops-aspa-profile}}.
 While ASPA-based AS_PATH verification can correctly detect and mitigate route leaks and some forged-origin or forged-path-segment hijacks, it fails to detect some malicious path manipulations for routes that are received from transit providers (see Appendix B and Section 9 of {{I-D.ietf-sidrops-aspa-verification}}).
 This document utilizes a new RPKI object called Autonomous System Relationship Authorization (ASRA) that significantly enhances AS_PATH verification complementing ASPA.
-The Cryptographic Message Syntax (CMS) protected content type for the RPKI ASRA object is defined in [I-D.geng-sidrops-asra-profile].
+The Cryptographic Message Syntax (CMS) protected content type for the RPKI ASRA object is defined in {{I-D.geng-sidrops-asra-profile}}.
 ASRA fills in a significant gap in the ASPA method by adding the capability to detect fake links in the AS_PATHs in BGP Updates propagated from providers to customers.
 ASRA achieves this by allowing an AS to register additional AS relationships, i.e., customers and lateral peers.